AI agent permissions at the tool boundary

 | Escalation | Out-of-band (tickets, emails) | Inline (pause, route, resume) |

-| Audit | Access logs (who accessed what) | Decision logs (what was attempted, why it was allowed/denied) |
+| Evidence | Access logs (who accessed what) | Decision records (what was attempted, why it was allowed or denied) |

 | Policy language | IAM policies, OPA Rego, Cedar | Declarative YAML matching tool-call structure |